How to File Professional Tax Return Online?

 Interest on Home Loan (Section 80C and Section 24): Another tax saving tool is the interest which is paid on your home loans.
 This is one of the good options to claim up to Rs.
 2 lakh as a tax deduction.

-Other tax exemptions and deduction for the salaried individual are:
+Other tax exemptions and deductions for the salaried individual are:

 • Mobile reimbursement